 If you have been diagnosed with Atrial Fibrillation (AFib), you may be looking for tips on how to stop AFib episodes naturally.
 Luckily, with a few dietary changes and a well-planned AFib diet plan, you may be able to reduce the number of AFib attacks you experience.

-Atrial Fibrillation (AFib) is a heart rhythm disorder where the atria (upper chambers of the heart) beat out of rhythm with the ventricles (lower chambers of the heart), resulting in an irregular heartbeat called ‘fibrillation’.
-This may cause the heart to beat too fast, too slow, or skip beats, and consequently, the heart is unable to pump blood as efficiently as it should.
+Atrial Fibrillation (AFib) is a heart rhythm disorder.
+In AFib, the atria (upper chambers of the heart) beat out of rhythm with the ventricles (lower chambers of the heart).
+This results in an irregular heartbeat called ‘fibrillation’.
+In other words, the heart may be too fast, too slow, or skip beats altogether.
+As a result, the heart can’t pump blood as well as it should.

-AFib affects up to 6 million adults in the United States, approximately 34 million people worldwide, and is the most prevalent heart arrhythmia.
+AFib affects up to 6 million adults in the United States and approximately 34 million people worldwide.
+It is the most prevalent heart arrhythmia.
 Many people with AFib are at a higher risk of death and disability due to stroke and heart failure.